Important for night time safety and visibility, and lots of fun!

 These smaller lights with coin style batteries around the footrests of my chair help stop people from running into my feet when they are raised (constant hazard).
 They are attached with E6000 glue.
 These really don’t last long but people crash into my feet so often otherwise that it’s worth it.

 I attached the same smaller strings of lights on each wheel (again with E6000).
-The glue looks less neat in daylight, but with everything lit up it does look nice with the wheels spinning.
+The glue looks less neat in daylight, but with everything lit up it does look nice with the wheels spinning. *I wouldn’t do this again because they come off easily and the glue looks terrible later.

 Note– always use E6000 outside, preferably when the wind is moving.
-It is toxic and for people with higher sensitivities may not even be an option.
+It is toxic and for people with higher sensitivities may not even be an option. *I am getting a new chair and I won’t use ANY glue on it.
+It comes off and looks bad when it gets old/dirty.
+The base done with zip ties and velcro and the sleeves are plenty.

 There we go!
 One well lit chair!